freeCodeCamp/CurriculumExpansion/functional-programming-spreadsheet/index660.md

 ## Description
 <section id='description'>
-You don't have to specify the second argument in <code>slice</code>.
+You don't have to specify the second argument in `slice`.
-If you don't, then <code>slice</code> will extract from the first argument to the end of the string.
+If you don't, then `slice` will extract from the first argument to the end of the string.
-Change the call to <code>slice</code> to log all characters except the first instead.
+Change the call to `slice` to log all characters except the first instead.
 </section>

 ## Instructions